Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Discrete element method for modelling contact forces

 \subsection{Benchmarking contact forces}

-We test the normal reaction force model by analyzing the center of mass position of a ball that is released from rest from an initial height, $h_0$ (figure \ref{fig:Bouncing}a).
-In the absence of damping ($\gamma_n=0$), the collision is perfectly elastic.
-The sum of the kinetic and gravitational potential energy is conserved.
-The speed just before impact agrees with the prediction obtained by equating the loss in gravitational potential energy to the gain in kinetic energy, $v_{impact}=\sqrt{2gh_0}$, where $g$ is the acceleration due to gravity.
+We tested the normal reaction force model by analysing the center of mass position of a particle that was released from rest from an initial height $h_0$ (figure \ref{fig:Bouncing}a).
+In the absence of damping ($\gamma_n=0$), the collision was perfectly elastic, as expected.
+The sum of the kinetic and gravitational potential energy was conserved.
+The speed $v_0$ just before impact agrees with the prediction obtained by equating the loss in gravitational potential energy to the gain in kinetic energy, $v_{0}=\sqrt{2gh_0}$, where $g$ is the acceleration due to gravity.
 Since energy is conserved during the impact, this speed is equal to the speed just after impact.
-The center of mass bounces to the same height after every impact (figure \ref{fig:Bouncing}b, solid blue line).
-Between successive impacts, the center-of-mass height varies with time as expected according to the equation of motion, $h(t)=v_\mathrm{impact}t-gt^2/2=\sqrt{2gh_0}t-gt^2/2$.
-When the collision is damped ($\gamma_n>0$), the center-of-mass height decays with time (figure \ref{fig:Bouncing}b, dashed line), as expected for situations where energy is lost during a collision.
-The damping term in our model effectively replicates energy that would be dissipated as heat and sound in a real experiment.
+The centre of mass bounced to the same height after every impact (figure \ref{fig:Bouncing}b, solid blue line).
+Between successive impacts, the centre of mass height varied with time as expected according to the equation of motion, $h(t)=v_0 t-gt^2/2=\sqrt{2gh_0}t-gt^2/2$.

+When the collision was damped ($\gamma_n>0$), the centre of mass height decayed with time (figure~\ref{fig:Bouncing}b, dashed line), as expected for situations where energy is lost during a collision.
+The theoretical rebound height can be predicted from the coefficient of restitution.
+In the DEM model, the coefficient of restitution is given by~\citep{luding_cohesive_2008}

+where $v_n$ and $v_{n+1}$ are the impact speed after impact number $n$ and $(n+1)$, respectively.
+The term $\eta_n$ is related to the damping constant according to $\eta_n = \gamma_n/(2m_p)$ and $t_c=\pi/\omega_c$, where $\omega_c=\sqrt{(k_n/m_p - \eta_n^2)}$.
+By balancing the kinetic energy just after impact with the potential energy when the particle reaches its maximum height and using Eq.\,\ref{Eq.
+Coefficient of restitution} to relate the impact speed of the $n^\mathrm{th}$ impact to the impact speed of the previous impact, we obtain a relation for the rebound height reached after the $n^\mathrm{th}$ impact:

+The rebound height obtained in our numerical simulations (figure~\ref{fig:Bouncing}b, dashed line) shows excellent agreement with the height predicted by Eq.~\ref{Eq. rebound height} (figure~\ref{fig:Bouncing}b, red points).